panii/PHP-Elixir/README.md

 # PHP-Elixir
-PHP-Elixir trys to implements a set of PHP functions in Elixir language.
-This idea is influenced by the PHPJS project! [http://phpjs.org/about]
+PHP-Elixir tries to implements a set of PHP functions in Elixir language.
+This idea is influenced by the PHPJS project!

+Why on earth would you port PHP to Elixir?
+* to see if I can
+* to learn Elixir
+* to help others learn Elixir

 **function lists:**
 *array_chunk(list, size)*